tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_model_setup.rst

 * **Observation Model Settings**, which are presented :ref:`below <observationTypes>` containing settings for the *types* of observations that are to be used.
 These objects do not perform any calculation, but defined the properties of the observation simulators that are created
 * **Observation Simulators**, which are discussed :ref:`below <observationSimulators>`.
 These objects compute the actual observations from the current properties of the environment.
 As input, these objects require observation times (and possibly additional metadata).
 * **Observation Simulation Settings**, which are discussed on the :ref:`following page<observationTypes2>`.
-These objects define *how to use the observationaccessing_observations simulators* by providing the required settings for observation times, etc.
+These objects define *how to use the observation simulators* by providing the required settings for observation times, etc.
 * **Observation Collection**, which are discussed on the :ref:`following page<accessing_observations>`.
 These objects store the full set of observations and associated data used in a single estimation/covariance analysis in Tudat

 .. _observationTypes: